-Outstanding Weighted-average grant date fair value Unvested balance at December 31, 2023 2,118,843 \$ 5.77 Forfeited - PSU awards (323,950) 7.07 Unvested balance March 31, 2024 1,794,893 \$ 5.52
+Outstanding hted-average grant date fair value Unvested balance at December 31, 2023 2,118,843 \$ 5.77 Forfeited - PSU awards (323,950) 7.07 Unvested balance March 31, 2024 1,794,893 \$ 5.52 Forfeited - PSU awards (14,725) 7.07 Unvested balance June 30, 2024 1,780,168 \$ 5.51

 The RSU awards entitle the holder upon vesting to be issued on a future date the number of shares of Common Stock that is equal to the number of restricted stock units subject to the RSU awards.
-The total fair value of shares vested was \$0.1 million and \$0.4 million during the three months ended March 31, 2024 and 2023, respectively.
-The number of RSU awards vested during three months ended March 31, 2024 totaled 212,633, of which the issuance of 64,451 common shares has been deferred at the election of the participant.
+The total fair value of shares vested was \$1.3 million and \$1.4 million during the three and six months ended June 30, 2024, respectively, and \$0.2 million and \$0.6 million during the three and six months ended June 30, 2023, respectively.
+The number of RSU awards vested during three months ended June 30, 2024 totaled 206,049, of which the issuance of 176,892 common shares has been deferred at the election of the participant.
 The common shares for the deferred RSUs will be released sixty days following the participant's departure from the Company.

 The Company issued 455,368 performance-based stock awards during 2023.
-During the three months ended March 31, 2024, the performance conditions for the performance-based stock awards from 2023 were probable of being met, therefore \$27.6 thousand performance award stock compensation has been recorded.
-As of March 31, 2024, there were 554,534 unvested performance-based awards subject to certain performance criteria for vesting.
-The vesting period for RSU awards is generally three years.
-Total remaining compensation expense for RSU awards to be recognized under the 2021 Equity Incentive Plan is \$15.4 million as of March 31, 2024, and will be amortized on a straight-line basis over an estimated weighted average period of 2.1 years.
+The performance conditions for the performance-based stock awards from 2023 were probable of being met, therefore \$26.4 thousand and \$54.0 thousand of performance award stock compensation has been recorded during the three and six months ended June 30, 2024, respectively.
 The maximum amount of stock-based compensation expense for the unvested performance-based stock awards, assuming maximum performance, is \$9.2 million.
 Total remaining compensation expense for performance-based stock awards will be recognized over the requisite service periods once the performance-based conditions are deemed to be probable.